We've worked in Cambodia since 1991, strengthening inclusive education systems and supporting people to develop secure and resilient livelihoods.

 This capacity-building approach has proved to be so successful that research conducted by the Royal University of Phnom Penh found that our Basic English Language project – which increases the ability of practitioners to teach English - was as effective for students as private tuition.

-Supported by DFID and corporate partner Accenture, our Improving Market Access for the Poor (IMA4P) project in Battambang works to empower agricultural collectives and smallholder farmers – including women and young people – to develop a greater and more secure source of income.
-We train farmers and support them to adopt new, more productive growing techniques as part of the UNEP’s Sustainable Rice Platform (SRP) – a global initiative which promotes more sustainable agricultural practices and a fairer economic model for rice growers.
+Supported by the FCDO and corporate partner Accenture, our Improving Market Access for the Poor (IMA4P) project in Battambang worked to empower agricultural collectives and smallholder farmers – including women and young people – to develop a greater and more secure source of income.
+We trained farmers and supported them to adopt new, more productive growing techniques as part of the UNEP’s Sustainable Rice Platform (SRP) – a global initiative which promotes more sustainable agricultural practices and a fairer economic model for rice growers.

-We work with a number of partners including DFID, EU, Accenture, MoEYS, UNICEF, SIDA, GPE and USAID DFID.
+We work with a number of partners including the UK's Foreign, Commonwealth & Development Office (FCDO), the EU, Accenture, MoEYS, UNICEF, SIDA, GPE, and USAID.

 If you are interested in supporting our work, or if you have another query, get in touch: